 He thinks that the world works linearly and he developed a consistent model to find patterns anywhere.
 In fact, he dispels advice to anyone.
 From investors to politicians he has a say about anything.

 He doesn’t care about money but only about recognition.
 The worst thing that could ever happen to him in life is hearing anyone saying to him, “you are wrong.”
-When this happens Mr. Fragilista gets pretty aggressive in public but extremely depressed in private.
+When this happens, Mr. Fragilista gets somewhat aggressive in public but extremely depressed in private.

 Mr. Robusto is a stock investor.
 He is incredibly smart.
 Even though he only has a diploma he learned to value stocks at an early age.
 He is now a millionaire.
 His capital is all invested, as he believes that the key to eliminating risk is diversification.

-Coming from a poor family Mr. Robusto became obsessed with wealth since a very young age.
+From a low-income family, Mr. Robusto became obsessed with wealth since a very young age.
 He enjoys sophisticated food, such as caviar, accompanied by Champaign even though he only learned to like them recently and now he cannot live without them.

 Mr. Stoico is a former options trader.
 Since childhood, he didn’t show a particular intelligence.
 On the other hand, he strived to understand the real world as much as he could.
 He didn’t like theoretical finance or sophisticated financial models.

-Yet his thirst to understanding real world problems, made him become an expert in probability theory and applied mathematics.
+Yet his thirst for understanding real-world problems, made him become an expert in probability theory and applied mathematics.
 Mr. Stoico never liked sophisticated food or people.
-He gets along with normal people.
+He gets along with ordinary people.